 - f.
-Each student receiving academic adjustments or accommodations shall meet upon request with the associate dean for law student services to evaluate the effectiveness of the academic adjustments and accommodations in place.
-Each student shall immediately report any dissatisfaction with an academic adjustment or accommodation to the associate dean for law student services.
-Additionally, the schedule shall be subject to review and possible termination upon any change in the nature of the student's disability or the student's failure to properly utilize the services provided. - g.
-Services for students who improperly procure adjustments or accommodations under this policy will be immediately terminated and the student may be subject to possible disciplinary action, under the Standards of Student Conduct. - h.
+Each student receiving academic adjustments or accommodations shall meet upon request with the disability services coordinator to evaluate the effectiveness of the academic adjustments and accommodations in place.
+Each student shall immediately report any dissatisfaction with an academic adjustment or accommodation to the disability services coordinator or associate dean for law student services.
+Additionally, the adjustments or accommodations shall be subject to review and possible termination upon any change in the nature of the student's disability or the student's failure to properly utilize the services provided. - g.
+Services for students who improperly procure adjustments or accommodations under this policy will be immediately terminated, and the student may be subject to possible disciplinary action under the Standards of Student Conduct. - h.
 Subject to applicable rules of confidentiality, the associate dean for law student services shall provide information to appropriate administrative staff and faculty when necessary to arrange for efficient administration of academic adjustments and accommodations. - 8.
 Procedures for a Student Seeking Accommodations for a Particular Semester A student who wishes to receive academic adjustments (including exam accommodations) or auxiliary aids must: - a.
-Submit to the associate dean for law student services a Request for Accommodations form each semester by the announced deadline.
+Submit to the disability services coordinator a Request for Accommodations form each term by the announced deadline.
 That form requires the student to include his or her semester schedule. - b.
-Inform the associate dean for law student services immediately of any subsequent changes in the schedule. - c.
-Notify the associate dean for law student services if the student plans to make up an Incomplete. - d.
-Inform the associate dean for law student services of any changes in his or her condition which affect the need for academic adjustments or auxiliary aids. - e.
-Request additional or different academic adjustments or auxiliary aids by submitting a timely written request to the associate dean for law student services with supporting documentation, if requested. - f.
+Inform the disability services coordinator immediately of any subsequent changes in the schedule. - c.
+Notify the disability services coordinator if the student plans to make up a grade of "incomplete". - d.
+Inform the disability services coordinator of any changes in his or her condition which affect the need for academic adjustments or auxiliary aids. - e.
+Request additional or different academic adjustments or auxiliary aids by submitting a timely written request to the disability services coordinator with supporting documentation, if requested. - f.
 Complete a form acknowledging receipt of accommodations for each exam. - g.
-Notify the associate dean for law student services in writing if the student experiences problems with any academic adjustments or auxiliary aids provided by the Law School.
+Notify the disability services coordinator in writing if the student experiences problems with any academic adjustments or auxiliary aids provided by the Law School.